zcestkc/Reddit-Client/README.md

 ## Future work

-- Create a user login system with MySQL
+- Create user login to their reddit account
+- Allow user to comment on posts

 <!-- CONTACT -->